 Our school has its code of conduct and school rules that should be read through with your child.
+These are also on display in all our teaching spaces as a reminder.

-- Code of Conduct at Junior School Fitzwilliam Building - School Rules at Junior School Fitzwilliam Building
+- Code of Conduct at Dame Bradbury's - School Rules at Dame Bradbury's